-It is normal to feel a little sensitivity around the tooth that’s recently treated with root canal.
-There are certain medications that provide relief for pain and sensitivity.
+It is normal to feel a sensitivity around a tooth that’s recently undergone root canal.
+However, modern pain-killers provide great relief from this intense sensitivity.
 Talk to your dentist about it, and make sure you relive yourself from all the anxiety you’re feeling.

 Learn more about your dental health.
 Knowing what to expect and the treatment method will help you relax during such a procedure.
-You can visit our website Des Moines Dental Group and book your first consultation with the best in Des Moines at 515-512-5339.
+You can visit our website Des Moines Dental Group to book your consultation with the best dentists in Des Moines at 515-512-5339.

 Image Source: flickr